radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Additionally, differences in the transport like head-of-line blocking and the possibility of increased transmission times should be considered.

 When using RADIUS/UDP or RADIUS/DTLS, there is no ordering of packets.
-If a packet sent by a endpoint is lost, that loss has no effect on subsequent packets sent by that endpoint.
+If a packet sent by an endpoint is lost, that loss has no effect on subsequent packets sent by that endpoint.

 Unlike UDP, TCP is subject to issues related to head-of-line blocking.
 This occurs when a TCP segment is lost and a subsequent TCP segment arrives out of order.